EVORA-project/evora-ontology/models/docs/Fungus.md

     name: letterOfAuthority
     description: Indicate whether a Letter of Authority is required, confirming the necessity of formal authorization.
-The possible values are 'N/A', 'NOT Required', 'Required for customers in the EU' or 'Required'
+The possible values are 'N/A', 'NOT Required', 'Required for customers in the EU' or 'Required'.
     title: letter of authority
     from_schema: https://w3id.org/evorao/
     rank: 1000